 So how does one know how much to spend and how much to save?
 And how do you decide what you can afford to do now and what will be worth it in the long run?

 Well, there is no right answer!
 These decisions will always be tough and sometimes you’ll make the right choice, and sometimes not.
 The trick is to try and make the right choice more often than not.

 It all starts with assessing your current situation and knowing exactly where you stand with regards any debt you may have, as well as commitments you have made.
 Debt is a bad thing, so take serious look at this!
 Also, you need to know exactly what you (and your spouse) bring in each month, and exactly how much you spend.
+It’s hard staying in control sometimes but that’s why it’s good to assess your situation and set some goals!
 It’s this monthly spending where lots of problems come in.
 You cannot be spending more than you earn; this will cause unthinkable issues in the future and if that is currently the case, you need to fix it!
 Just stop spending on non-essential items, don’t eat out, don’t buy things you don’t really need, don’t be influenced by your friends to spend when you cannot actually afford to.

 When looking at your monthly expenses, think about the value of “things” versus “experiences”.
 Let’s say you often buy take-aways, think about what else you could use that money for?
 Would you enjoy to have a massage or go away for a weekend break?
 How many take-away meals should you substitute with a home-cooked meal in order to have these other experiences?

 It’s not a bad thing to buy take-aways, provided you have budgeted for it.
 The point I’m trying to make is that money wasted could be used so much better!
 We all have a limited amount of money we earn each month and every single cent that we spend is worth something!
 We need to slow down on the spending and be conscious of what we are doing with our money.